-A credit-linked note held by the reporting institution should be allocated a risk-weight which is the higher of the risk-weight of the reference obligation of the note, or the risk-weight of the note issuer.
-The amount of the exposure, which is the book value of the note, should be reported under the relevant class in Division A. Where the note is referenced to multiple reference obligations, the institution should determine the risk-weight of the basket of reference obligations according to the principles set out in paragraph 23(g) in Section B.2 below.
+- (b) The risk-weight of a rated, multiple-name CLN (e.g. first-to-default CLN) held by the reporting institution should be determined in accordance with section 237 of the BCR based on the ECAI issue specific rating assigned to the CLN.
+The CLN should be reported under Class XI item 20e in Division A. - (c) An unrated, single-name CLN should be allocated a risk-weight which is the higher of the risk-weight of the reference obligation of the note or the risk-weight of the note issuer.
+The amount of the exposure, which is the book value of the note, should be reported under the relevant class in Division A. - (d) Where the unrated note is a multiple-name CLN, the risk-weighting method specified in paragraph (c) applies except that the institution should determine the risk-weight of the basket of reference obligations according to the principles set out in paragraph 24(g) in Section B.2 below.
+The CLN should be reported in Division A under the class applicable to the issuer of the note if the risk-weight of the issuer is assigned to the CLN, otherwise, the CLN should be reported under Class XI item 20e in that Division.